YpNo/srt-translator/README.md

 ## Configure your environment:

 Install python3 in your system if not already installed.
 `brew install python3` - for MacOS
 `sudo apt install python3` - for Debian/Ubuntu

 Install python's packages requirements.
 `pip3 install -r requirements.txt --user`

 Install The Google Cloud Platform SDK (see above) and Auth.
 After SDK is installed, do the following actions and follow interactive instructions:
 `gcloud init`
 `gcloud auth login`
 `gcloud auth application-default login`

 **WARNING**: If you have python errors with gcloud commands, you must set an environment variable to use Python2 with Google SDK:
-`export CLOUDSDK_PYTHON=python2.7` (adjust the 2.x version according to your Python2 version)
+`export CLOUDSDK_PYTHON=python2.7` (adjust the 2.x version according to your Python2 version).

 ## Usage